Stillwater Conservation District

 In addition, many conservation districts sell trees for conservation plantings, provide landowner maps, and provide a host of other services for conservation purposes.

-Watershed Planning: Watershed groups are locally led and work on local and regional natural resource management issues on a river basin or watershed basis.
-Conservation districts are often instrumental on drawing people and resources together to assist the development of these groups.
+Watershed groups are locally led and work on local and regional natural resource management issues on a river basin or watershed basis.
+Conservation districts are often instrumental in drawing people and resources together to assist the development of these groups.

-Urban Conservation: With the rapid increase in subdivided acreages, and the resource issues associated with these small tracts, conservation districts have recently taken on a new role.
+With the rapid increase in subdivided acreages and the resource issues associated with these small tracts, conservation districts have recently taken on a new role.
 Conservation districts may operate recycling programs, create and maintain interpretive trails, sponsor water projects, or provide education in natural resource management in an urban setting.

-Conservation Projects/Planning: Conservation districts promote voluntary, education and incentive-based approaches to conservation.
-Planning and local input is an important aspect to this approach.
+Conservation districts promote voluntary, educational, and incentive-based approaches to conservation.
+Planning and local input are important aspects of this approach.
 Many projects throughout the state are undertaken to demonstrate the latest methods of riparian management, soil health improvements, water quality improvements, river and stream restoration, irrigation efficiencies, and range management.
 In addition, conservation districts host local conservation education events on the latest farming practices, urban conservation, weed control, and other current topics.